texfaq/texfaq.github.io/FAQ-psfchoice.md

   Kris Holmes

-  Lucida is a family of related fonts including seriffed, sans serif, sans serif fixed width, calligraphic, blackletter, fax, Kris Holmes' connected handwriting font, etc; they're not as 'spindly' as Computer Modern, with a large x-height, and include a larger set of maths symbols, operators, relations and delimiters than CM (over 800 instead of 384: among others, it also includes the AMS `msam` and `msbm` symbol sets).
-'Lucida
+  Lucida is a family of related fonts including seriffed, sans serif, sans serif fixed width, calligraphic, blackletter, fax, Kris Holmes'' connected handwriting font, etc; they're not as ''spindly'' as Computer Modern, with a large x-height, and include a larger set of maths symbols, operators, relations and delimiters than CM (over 800 instead of 384: among others, it also includes the AMS `msam` and `msbm` symbol sets).  ''Lucida
-  Bright Expert'
+  Bright Expert''
-  (14 fonts) adds seriffed fixed width, another handwriting font, smallcaps, bold maths, upright 'maths italic', etc., to the set.
+  (14 fonts) adds seriffed fixed width, another handwriting font, smallcaps, bold maths, upright ''maths italic'', etc., to the set.
 Support under LaTeX is available under the auspices of the PSNFSS, and pre-built metrics are also provided.